GoogleCloudPlatform/emblem/experimental/README.md

-This directory exists for testing out new design approaches to our terraform setup.
+This directory exists for testing out new design approaches to Emblem.
 Some of the things we want to do are not straightforward (e.g. supporting single and multi-env environments), so this allows us to isolate the design patterns and validate that the approach would work.

 Guidelines for contributing:
 - Each design question should have its own subdirectory and should be associated with a GitHub issue for tracking